Streaming MKV Files from Nginx with VLC | Generated by AI

 - Your Nginx config (e.g.,

-files are accessible over the network (tested from another machine).
+.mkvfiles are accessible over the network (tested from another machine).

-Tools to Stream .mkv
+Tools to Stream .mkv Files on macOS

-You need a media player that supports streaming via HTTP and handles .mkv
+You need a media player that supports streaming via HTTP and handles .mkv files well.
+Here are the best options:

 1. VLC Media Player (Free, Recommended)

-files over HTTP without downloading the whole file (it uses range requests).
+VLC is a versatile, open-source player that supports streaming .mkv files over HTTP without downloading the whole file (it uses range requests).

 - Install: